-Even if for the moment we believe all this fateful 'nonsense,' it's mighty fuzzy logic, impossible to confirm by any one set of truths, hence impossible to deny--and thus like all fiction that explores this realm, dangerous.
+On the other hand, even if for the moment we believe all this fateful 'nonsense,' it's mighty fuzzy logic.
+Impossible to confirm by any one set of truths, its also impossible to deny--and thus like all fiction that explores this realm, dangerous.
 The best way to approach it is as a true skeptic, which means you don't scoff at either side, because unlike the pragmatist, you know your own eyes and ears are easily fooled, and unlike the believer, you're not a chump.
 Thus, a Satanist who believes in an actual physical devil is as dogmatic and rigid as the rationalist who denies the devil's existence, even as a metaphysical concept.
 Both are doomed by the rigidity of their thinking.
 When corporeal reality tries to limit itself to expression within such dogmatically narrow parameters, there's always nightmare overflow.
 Satan never singles out the open-minded for his mischief.
 It's always the sure and pious ones who draw him, their unsullied souls sticking out like bleached whites in a soiled soul sea, and the ones who are so sure he's a living being succeed in--as far as their own direct experience is concerned--making him one